caltechlibrary/developing-with-go-and-js-repl/setting-things-up.md

 ## Install additional Go packages

-If you want a simple text editor then you can install zyedillia's [micro](https://github.com/zyedillia/micro) using the `go get` command.
+If you want a simple text editor then you can install zyedidia's [micro](https://github.com/zyedidia/micro) using the `go get` command.

 ```
-  go get github.com/zyedillia/micro/...
+  go get github.com/zyedidia/micro/...
 ```

 Notice the trailing three dots.
 That's important to type.
 This tells the `go get` command to install not just the package files in your `$GOPATH/src` directory but also compile and install any commands found.